Red White & Blue (film): Production

 Resident Evil: Apocalypse star Robert Hall worked on the film as Editor.
 The film was shot in Austin, Texas in the Alamo Drafthouse – 1120 South Lamar Boulevard, Beauty Bar – 617 East 7th Street and The Highball – 1142 South Lamar Boulevard, New Guild Co-Op - 510 West 23rd St. Noah Taylor, Amanda Fuller and Marc Senter played the leads in the Rumleyvision project.

 Release

 Red White & Blue premiered on January 29, 2010 as part of the International Film Festival Rotterdam.
 It was featured in several American film festivals: On March 16, 2010, it appeared in the South by Southwest; On March 27, 2010, it appeared in the Boston Underground Film Festival and on July 17, 2010, it appeared in the Danger After Dark Film Festival.
 The film will run on the Fantasia 2010.

+Reception

+On Rotten Tomatoes the film has a rating of 84% based on 25 reviews, with an average rating of 7/10.
+On Metacritic it has a score of 81%, based on 4 reviews.

+The website Letterboxd lists this movie as belonging to the vetsploitation subgenre.

 Awards

 The film won the Best of Fest Narrative Award at the 2010 Boston Underground Film Festival.